slurmulon/bach/docs/guide.md

 `bach` allows you to define any headers you like, but `@Meter` and `@Tempo` are special and reserved since they influence how `bach` calculates beat durations.

+You can find a list of useful headers in the [Syntax](/syntax#useful) document, but be aware that supporting these headers involves customizing your `bach` interpreter, a task that requires external code changes.

+In other words, although you are free to make up your own headers, you need somehow who knows how to code in order to add support for them.

 #### Meter

 The meter header of a track defines its time signature, which specifies two important pieces of information: the number of beats in a measure and the beat unit.